mikelitzow/predict-R/README.md

 # predict-R

 Code and data for replicating the results reported in: M.A.
 Litzow, A.A.
 Abookire, J. Duffy-Anderson, B.J.
 Laurel, M.J.
 Malick, and L.A.
 Rogers.
+2022.
 Predicting year class strength for climate-stressed gadid stocks in the Gulf of Alaska.
-Fisheries Research, in review.
+Fisheries Research, in press.

+doi: 10.1016/j.fishres.2022.106250

 If you have any questions, or discover any errors, please contact the lead author (mike.litzow@noaa.gov).